GitMirroring/gnuboot/website/pages/status.md

   crashes the computer randomly).
 If you want to help GNU Boot with that, please contact the maintainers through a bug report.

+This release was built by neox on Trisquel Aramo (11.0.1) in a virtual machine running on a KGPE-D16 (which is itself running GNU Boot) and that is hosted by Libre en communs, a French non-profit that the current GNU Boot maintainers (GNUtoo and neox) are involved in.

 GNU Boot 0.1 RC5 status
 =======================